frankwxu/digital-forensics-lab/README.md

 ---

-## Table of Contents (Major Holidy release Dec 25, 2023: Echo Show investigations preview)
+## Table of Contents (new release Oct 15, 2024: Eufy investigations)

 - Basic Computer Skills for Digital Forensics